 - There are not any cropping issues

-Service Edited files represent the form of the digitized TIFF files that researchers and/or donors will access.
-PDF and JPEG access files should always be derived from the Master Edited images.
+Service Edited files represent the form of the digitized TIF files that researchers and/or donors will access.
 Adobe Photoshop can also be used to create JPEG access files.
 Adobe Acrobat DC can be used to create PDF access files.
-Remember that Service Edited files should end in “_se”.

 In the case of requests for researchers and donors, after the creation of the Service Edited files, a copy of the PDF or TIFF/JPEG should be saved on the W: drive.
 A folder labeled with the researcher’s/donor’s name and transaction number (if applicable) should be created.
 A sub-folder entitled by the Aeon transaction number should then be created within this folder and the requested file placed into this folder.